SoftwareDefinedBuildings/upmu-plotter/README.md

 * setStartTime(date) - Given a DATE object, sets the start time to the date it represents in local time.
 * setEndTime(date) - Given a DATE object, sets the end time to the date it represents in local time.
 * setTimezone(iana\_str) - Sets the timezone to IANA\_STR.
+* setDST(dst) - Marks Daylight Savings Time as being in effect if DST is true.
+Otherwise, marks Daylight Savings Time as not being in effect.
 * addAxis() - Creates a new y-axis and returns the id associated with it.
 * removeAxis(id) - Removes the axis with the specified ID, reassigning streams as necessary.
 The axis with the id "y1" cannot be removed.
 * renameAxis(id, newName) - Assigns the name NEWNAME to the axis with the specified ID.